jrjhealey/thesis/NOTES.md

 # Methods:

 # Chapter 1: Structural Bioinformatics
- - Another quote from Silverman2012a: "For the most part, this homology is apparent at the structural level, not at the sequence level"
- - Introduce the chapter by drawing attention to the fact that homology modelling approaches are widely used when structures are absent.
  - Hurst2004 showed that PVC2 is required for formation of the toxic Afp.
 Yet more evidence that PVC3 is the one that's deleted.
 May also need to mention this in the Phylogenetics Chapter.
- - Make it plain that because there was so little functional information to go off in the original annotations, re-annotating and querying via HHPred was necessary and useful

  - Interesting to note that the innner and outer tubes don't share the same/equivalent orthologies.
  - interior charge
    - The Ge et al paper has a similar figure where the electrostatics are very pronounced.
 Copy this.